 - There’s a legal judgment made against you that appears on your credit report.

-- Your personal information (like your name, address or phone number) changes.
+- Your personal information (like your name, address, or phone number) changes.

 - Your line of credit changes.

-Access to your credit score
+Shows your credit score

-When you use credit in a positive way (like making payments on your loans or using credit cards responsibly), your score goes up.
-When you use credit negatively (like maxing out your credit cards or missing a payment), your score goes down.
+If you’re like most people, you probably care much more about your credit score than the contents of your credit report.
+When you use credit responsibly (like making payments on your loans or using credit cards responsibly), your score goes up.
+If you overextend yourself and miss payments or max out your credit cards, your score goes down.

 One of the best ways you can monitor your credit is by working with a credit monitoring service that gives you access to your credit score.

 How do I check my credit score?